kylemcdonald/wesee/readme.md

 "We See" by Man Bartlett, for [Person of the Crowd](http://www.barnesfoundation.org/exhibitions/upcoming/person-of-the-crowd) at The Barnes Foundation.

+## Todo

+- Implement design for text.
+- Move to a daemonized setup and start on server restart?
+- Better whitelist situation?

 ## Server setup

 First, create a VPS and ssh into it.